bmershon/d3-equidecompose/README.md

 If the subject polygon does not have the same area as the subject polygon, the decomposition will be computed as if the subject were scaled about its centroid so that the source and subject are of equal area.

-<a name="decomposition_sources" href="#decomposition_sources">#</a> <i>decomposition</i>.<b>source</b>()

-Returns an array of polygons with counterclockwise winding represented as arrays of positions.
-Each polygon is positioned within the source polygon used to create a decomposition, and its index within the returned array matches the corresponding index of the subject polygon.

-<a name="decomposition_subjects" href="#decomposition_subjects">#</a> <i>decomposition</i>.<b>subject</b>()

-Returns an array of polygons with counterclockwise winding represented as arrays of positions.
-Each polygon is positioned within the subject polygon used to create a decomposition, and its index within the returned array matches the corresponding index of the source polygon.

 #### Mesh to Mesh

 <a name="equidecompose" href="#equidecompose">#</a> scissors.<b>equidecomposeMesh</b>(source, subject)